 Report on Financial Statements

-We have audited the accompanying financial statements of DECOLIGHT
+We have audited the accompanying financial statements of Indo Cotspin

-CERAMICS LIMITED (''the Company), which comprise the Balance Sheet as
+Limited (the company) which comprise of the Balance Sheet as at 31

 Management''s Responsibility for the Financial Statements

-Management is responsible for the preparation of these financial
+to the preparation and presentation of these financial statements that

-statements that give a true and fair view of the financial position,
+give a true and fair view of financial position, financial performance

-financial performance and cash flows of the Company in accordance with
+and cash flows of the company in accordance with the accounting

-of the Companies Act, 1956 (the Act).
-This responsibility includes
+the Companies (Accounts) Rules, 2014.
+This responsibility also includes

-the design, implementation and maintenance of internal control relevant
+implementation and maintenance of adequate internal financial controls,

 Our responsibility is to express an opinion on these financial

-reasonable assurance about whether the financial statements are free
+audit to obtain reasonable assurance about whether the financial

 An audit involves performing procedures to obtain audit evidence about